wiresfired/Playnite-FTP-Plugin/README.md

 3. **Select Platforms**:
    - Check the boxes next to the platforms you want to support with this plugin.
 ### Usage
 Anything you launch is checked to see if it exists on a network drive -> then it is checked against platform ->then it is checked against filename extension.
-If these 3 conditions are set to true (ie: checked in the settings) then connect to ftp server and with the right settings and credentials, the folder will download and launch when the progressbar is completed.
+If these 3 conditions are set to true (ie: checked in the settings) then connect to ftp server and with the right settings and credentials, the folder will download and launch from the local version when the progressbar is completed.

 ### Troubleshooting